 If it proves impossible for you to correct the errors reported a file is provided to enable you to re-create the model from scratch and run an analysis successfully.
+You may download this file from the user area of the LUSAS website.

-☐ Pipe\modelling.vbs carries out the modelling of the example.
+☐ Pipe\modelling.lvb carries out the modelling of the example.

-- Start a new model file.
-If an existing model is open, Modeller will prompt for unsaved data to be saved before opening the new file.
+Start a new model file.
+If an existing model is open Modeller will prompt for unsaved data to be saved before opening the new file.

-- Enter the file name as pipe

-- Change the user interface to Thermal